-Clearance certificate to be produced.
+to be produced

-- 90. (1) An officer may board any aircraft or vessel in a Partner State after clearance and require the master thereof to produce such certificate of clearance and to answer any questions relating to such aircraft or vessel, its cargo, stores, baggage, crew, and passengers. - (2) The master of any aircraft or vessel who fails to produce such certificate of clearance on demand commits an offence.
+Partner State after clearance and require the master thereof to produce such certificate of clearance and to answer any questions relating to such aircraft or vessel, its cargo, stores, baggage, crew, and passengers.

+(2) The master of any aircraft or vessel who fails to produce such certificate of clearance on demand commits an offence.

-Deficiency or surplus in cargo or stores.
+Deficiency or surplus

-- 91. (1) Where, on any aircraft or vessel being boarded by the proper officer, any goods or stores which are not contained in the manifest of such aircraft or vessel are found on such aircraft or vessel, then the master thereof commits an offence and any goods in respect of which such offence has been committed shall be liable to forfeiture. - (2) Where, on any aircraft or vessel being boarded by the proper officer, any goods which were reported on the arrival of such aircraft or vessel as remaining on board for other ports in a Partner State, or for re-exportation, or as stores, or which after arrival were put on board for removal under bond to another port in a Partner State, or for exportation or use as stores, are not on board, due allowance being made in the case of stores for any goods which might fairly have been consumed or used, then the master of such aircraft or vessel commits an offence. - (3) Where, on any aircraft or vessel being boarded by the proper officer after its return to a Partner State from a voyage to a foreign port, any goods which on the previous arrival of such aircraft or vessel were reported as stores or were then put on board as stores are not on board, due allowance being made for any goods which might fairly have been consumed or used, the master of such aircraft or vessel commits an offence and shall be liable to a fine of ten percent of the value of the goods and to pay the duties on the deficiency of the goods at the rate chargeable upon importation of similar goods.
+91. (1) Where, on any aircraft or vessel being boarded by the in cargo or stores proper officer, any goods or stores which are not contained in the manifest of such aircraft or vessel are found on such aircraft or vessel, then the master thereof commits an offence and any goods in respect of which such offence had been committed shall be liable to forfeiture.

+- (2) Where, on any aircraft or vessel being boarded by the proper officer, any goods which were reported on the arrival of such aircraft or vessel as remaining on board for other ports in a Partner State, or for re-exportation, or as stores, or which after arrival were put on board for removal under bond to another port in a Partner State, or for exportation or use as stores, are not on board, due allowance being made in the case of stores for any goods which might fairly have been consumed or used, then the master of such aircraft or vessel commits an offence. - (3) Where, on any aircraft or vessel being boarded by the proper officer after its return to a Partner State from a voyage to a foreign port, any goods which on the previous arrival of such aircraft or vessel were reported as stores or were then put on board as stores are not on board, due allowance being made for any goods which might fairly have been consumed or used, the master of such aircraft or vessel commits an offence and shall be liable to a fine of ten percent of the value of the goods and to pay the duties on the deficiency of the goods at the rate chargeable upon importation of similar goods.